 Case Study – The GBS Group Provides Valuable Insight Into Damaged Propulsion Motor Repair Saving Time and Added Expense

 Military Sealift Command and Maersk Line Limited have Predictive Maintenance programs in place to perform electrical testing of large DC propulsion motors.
 During the testing it was reported the armature and stator had problems and needed to be replaced.
-The report stated armature banding and Armature coil insulation appeared damaged due to overheating and AC drop test performed showed three bad field coils.
+The report stated armature banding and Armature coil insulation (more info here about its basics) appeared damaged due to overheating and AC drop test performed showed three bad field coils.
 In such cases, this page offers best insulation installations even for home improvements.
+You can also check out this plumbing team, for the best home improvement services.
 The recommendation was to remove the motor and have it overhauled in the shop.

 The propulsion motor is a General Electric 800 HP DC Electric Motor, Model 42G977.
 The propulsion motor is located in shaft alley located below the waterline.
 The only way to remove this motor from the ship is a hull cut.
 The motor weighs 41,300 Lbs. and does not fit thru the existing deck penetrations.
 To reduce the time in the shipyard, it was determined that GBS would replace the bad field coil and armature while in place.
 The GBS Group had responsibility to ensure the motor was properly overhauled and also to ensure the ship schedule was met (Owner Representative).